A Self-Supervised Framework for Space Object Behaviour Characterisation: Results Discussion

 The generation of useful and representative training datasets for Space Object (SO) behavioural analysis presents us with several challenges.
 First, real-world observations are limited by various constraints, such as telescope location, atmospheric conditions etc. Because of this, collecting datasets which are comprehensive across all the various operational modes, manoeuvres and possible anomalous behaviours requires an unrealistic amount of observation time and resource use.
 Simulators can partially address these challenges but are often constrained by computational costs and the reliability of the underlying physical model.

 For these reasons, a method of generating a large amount of diverse physically possible synthetic light curves would substantially enhance training datasets for downstream SDA tasks.
 Whilst several numerical light curve simulators exist (e.g., we use two distinct software to produce fine-tuning light curves in this study), producing light curves numerically often requires a large amount of priors and a long time to simulate.
 For example CASSANDRA produces approximately 1000 light curves per hour of simulation.
 In contrast, producing novel synthetic light curves from the Perceiver-VAE model only requires decoding the learned latent vectors, which is computationally undemanding.
-This process scales easily, and our initial un-optimised tests presented below generate approximately 40,000 light curves per hour.
+This process scales easily, and our initial unoptimised tests presented below generate approximately 40,000 light curves per hour.

-If we first recall, that by training a Variational Autoencoder, we are encoding a latent space that is continuous, sampling from this, then decoding the samples.
+Recall that training a Variational Autoencoder encodes a continuous latent space, from which we can sample and decode to generate new data points.
 In addition to enforcing a well-structured latent space, this continuity also implies a functionally infinite number of decodable latent vectors, and therefore also of synthetic data generation.

 There are two key considerations when selecting the latent vectors to generate synthetic data.
-First, physical possibility/plausibility, which ensures generated curves represent possible SO behaviours rather than artifacts of the autoencoding process.
+First, physical possibility/plausibility, which ensures generated curves represent possible SO behaviours rather than artefacts of the autoencoding process.
 Second, the utility of the synthetic data, whereby we want to generate synthetic data that is useful to the field of SDA.
 To address these concerns, we outline a methodical approach below which emphasises constraining the generation process over sampling in a more general or random way.
 In other words, potentially the most simple method would be to sample randomly from the learned embedding space, and decode those into light curves.
-However, whilst this can produce light curves that look roughly realistic, there is no way to validate whether these light curves are physically possible, or to intepret what they represent.
+However, whilst this can produce light curves that look roughly realistic, there is no way to validate whether these light curves are physically possible, or to interpret what they represent.

 This is a particularly salient concern, as our Perceiver-VAE is pre-trained on many different Space Objects (SOs), including multiple types (e.g., satellites, rocket bodies, debris).
 It is conceivable that we could index a set of latent vectors which are halfway between encoding a Sentinel-3A light curve and a piece of debris, which is an impossible curve.